MartinLykke/React-Food-Ordering-Website/README.md

-This web app is build from scratch.
+The concept of the website is that users can buy food closer to expiry date for a cheaper price as well as to help reduce waste of food.
+The site is build from scratch.
 I used HTML, CSS, Bootstrap, Javascript, React, firebase firestore + authentication

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).